Center for Neighborhood Technology: Water

-CNT published "The Value of Green Infrastructure: A Guide to Recognizing Its Economic, Environmental and Social Benefits" in January, 2011, a broad analysis that places an economic value on the numerous benefits provided by green infrastructure.
-By publishing this, CNT has hoped to inform decision-makers and planners about the multiple benefits green infrastructure delivers to communities and to guide communities in valuing the benefits of potential green infrastructure investments.
+CNT published "The Value of Green Infrastructure: A Guide to Recognizing Its Economic, Environmental and Social Benefits" in January, 2011, an analysis that places an economic value on the benefits provided by green infrastructure.

 In October, 2008, CNT collaborated with the Water Environment Federation (WEF) to organize the building of a rain garden in Pulaski Park.
-Built by volunteers, the rain garden is just one example of how green infrastructure can be beautiful as well as beneficial.

-CNT's "Recommendations for Integrated Water Resources Planning in Lake Zurich" provides objective, external analysis and recommendations to advise the Village of Lake Zurich on an integrated water resources plan.
+CNT's "Recommendations for Integrated Water Resources Planning in Lake Zurich" provides analysis and recommendations to the Village of Lake Zurich on an integrated water resources plan.

 Other Natural Resources

-CNT's work with natural resources is concentrated on making the most of natural resources, and using them in an intelligent and sustainable way.
-Areas of focus include developing tools to map and analyze the values of green infrastructure, researching and demonstrating stormwater best management practices (BMPs), and promoting changes in local, regional and national policy.
+CNT's work with natural resources is concentrated on making the most of natural resources, and using them in a sustainable way.
+Areas of focus include developing tools to map and analyze the values of green infrastructure, researching and demonstrating stormwater management practices, and promoting changes in local, regional and national policy.

-As a result of a 2000 Openlands conference on natural resource protection in the tri-state (Wisconsin, Illinois, and Indiana) area, and Openlands' inability to find a map of the green infrastructure for the three states, CNT launched the Natural Connections project.
+As a result of a 2000 Openlands conference on natural resource protection in Wisconsin, Illinois, and Indiana, and Openlands' inability to find a map of the green infrastructure for the three states, CNT launched the Natural Connections project.
 A data archive for a 19-county region was created, allowing users to download most of the data collected on green infrastructure for those areas.
 An interactive web mapping tool allows users to take this data and create customized maps of the region's green infrastructure.